marschmi/NGS2015_RMarkdown_Reproducibility/earth523_Feb02.md

     + A <a href="http://ivory.idyll.org/blog/tag/ngs-course.html" target="_blank">blog post from Titus</a> synthesizing the third week of the course.
 - Github for <a href="https://github.com/marschmi/NGS2015_RMarkdown_Reproducibility" target="_blank">this website</a>

+- The main page for the core lessons from the Software Carpentry Foundation can be found at <a href="http://software-carpentry.org/lessons/" target="_blank">http://software-carpentry.org/lessons/</a>.
+    + The `git` lesson here is heavily based on Software Carpentry's core curriculum on git entitled **"Version Control with Git"** and is maintained by Ivan Gonzalez and Daisie Huang.
+    + The main lesson link can be found at <a href="http://swcarpentry.github.io//git-novice/" target="_blank">http://swcarpentry.github.io//git-novice/</a>

 # We scientists have a few problems